2023 Solar Incentives Guide for Allendale, MI - Tax Credits & Rebates

 EcoWatch's Allendale, MI Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system — or reach out to a local Allendale solar installer — to clarify which incentives you may qualify for.
+You should plan to talk to a representative from the company that installed your solar system – or get in touch with a local Allendale solar installer — to learn about which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the top solar panel installers near you, take a look at our article on the top solar companies in Allendale.
+To find the best solar panel installer in your area, check out our guide to the best solar companies in Allendale.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.